chartjs/Chart.js/docs/charts/line.md

 | `steppedLine` | `Boolean/String` | If the line is shown as a stepped line. [more...](#stepped-line)

 ### cubicInterpolationMode
-The following interpolation modes are supported:
+The following interpolation modes are supported.
 * 'default'
-* 'monotone'.
+* 'monotone'

 The 'default' algorithm uses a custom weighted cubic interpolation, which produces pleasant curves for all types of datasets.